SEL-Columbia/modelrunner/models/README.md

 models
 ======

-This directory contains code required to run individual models.
+This directory holds code required to run the models specific to your deployment of model_runner.

-Model running scripts may CD into and reference code in this directory
+Model running scripts may CD into and reference code in this directory.

+Do NOT commit model code to model_runner directly.